xavortm/joy-of-react-wordle/README.md

 # Word Game

+!
+I have created the project from 0 without reusing the course provided repository or looking at it's codebase.
+I have only followed the requirements.
+It is funny, that I came up with the same object structure to check if the letters are correct or not.

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: